mhsdeveloper/psc-full/install/server-install.md

 Create the initial solr storage collection:

+	sudo whoami
 	su solr -c "/opt/solr/bin/solr create -c publications"

+If asked, entered your main password for the sudo whoami command.
+Use the solr user password for the second command.
+For serious Linux users: we run the sudo whoami command to make sure the installer has recently "sudo'd".
+This effectively separates the two passwords, which can otherwise be very confusing.

-Solr stores its config, index, and other data in /opt/solr/data/publications/.
-In that folder, remove the managed-schema:
+Solr stores its config, index, and other data in /var/solr/data/publications/.
+In that folder, we need to remove the managed-schema and copy over our own schema for better performance:

-	sudo rm /opt/solr/data/publications/manage-schema.xml
+	sudo rm /var/solr/data/publications/conf/managed-schema
+	sudo cp /psc/www/html/install/server-configs/schema.xml /var/solr/data/publications/conf/

 Adjust solrconfig.xml:
 search for "<updateRequestProcessorChain" and see that in this line, autoCreateFields is false: